Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 Competition and Access in the Payments System

 1. The ACCC and the RBA recognise the importance of competition in the payments system and financial services more broadly.
 The ACCC and the RBA both have legislative responsibilities for access and competition policy in the payments system.
-Both have a role in arbitration of disputes over access to payments systems (in the case of the RBA, where the relevant payment system has been designated by it).
+Both have a role in arbitration of disputes over access to payments systems (in the case of the RBA, where the relevant payment system has been designated by it), and have a shared interest in other payments-related issues such as surcharging.
 The ACCC has general responsibility for these issues under the Competition and Consumer Act 2010.
 The RBA has specific responsibilities under the Payment Systems (Regulation) Act 1998.

 • the ACCC is responsible for ensuring that payment system arrangements comply with the competition and access provisions of the Competition and Consumer Act 2010, in the absence of specific RBA initiatives (see below).
 Under its adjudication role, the ACCC may grant immunity from court action for certain anti-competitive practices, if it is satisfied such practices are in the public interest.
-It may also accept undertakings in respect of third-party access to essential facilities; and
+It may also accept undertakings in respect of third-party access to essential facilities, and it has a role in arbitration for access disputes relating to cash equity clearing and settlement services; and

 Consistency of Regulatory Policy